 Typical Honduran food, for the most part, includes seasonings of comino (cumin), culantro (cilantro), and the ever-present cubitos (bullion cubes).
 Recado (ground annatto seeds) and "azafran" (actually not saffron, but lesser expensive cúrcuma) are used more for coloring than for flavor.

 The corn grown here is white field corn and not very tasty.
 Sometimes street vendors sell grilled corn; it is like eating balsa wood with a slight corn aroma.
-The expensive yellow corn in the grocery store comes from Guatemala on a slow truck (in other words, it usually isn't very fresh).
+The expensive yellow corn in the grocery stores comes from Guatemala on a slow truck (in other words, it usually isn't very fresh).

-Except for the imported Guatemalan corn, it seems that yellow corn must be against the law here.
+Except for the imported Guatemalan sweet corn, it seems that yellow corn must be against the law here.
 That's why we enjoyed growing our own corn − I told El Jefe that once he tasted fresh, tender, sweet corn he would never be satisfied with that balsa wood again.
 He agreed!